komron01/DB_app/README.md

-# User Authentication System with Tkinter and MongoDB
+# User Authentication System and Arithmetic Game

-This project demonstrates a simple user authentication system using Tkinter for the graphical user interface and MongoDB for storing user credentials.
+This project combines a simple user authentication system and an arithmetic game.
+The user authentication system allows users to log in, create accounts, and stores user credentials in a MongoDB database.
+The arithmetic game tests users' addition skills and provides feedback on their answers.

+## User Authentication System

-## Description
+### Description

-The project consists of two main files:
+The user authentication system includes three main files:
-- `autho.py`: Handles the login functionality and includes a button to redirect to the registration form.
+- `autho.py`: Manages the login functionality, user authentication, and includes a button to redirect to the registration form.
 - `reg.py`: Implements a user registration form that adds new users to a MongoDB database.
+- `main_W.py`: Implements an arithmetic game that tests users' addition skills.

-## Installation
+### Installation

 1. Clone the repository to your local machine: